Walking the Franciscan Trail, Umbria, Italy

 - All gratuities and on-trip transportation in an air-conditioned bus

 Called "Tuscany without tour buses," Umbria boasts a rich history, picturesque villages, and beautiful countryside.
 Our outing combines the mysticism of the Franciscan Trail with the history of an influential Italian family.
 We will be introduced to the region by its locals -- a respected priest, a titled contessa, and an assortment of villagers who approach the world with a medieval perspective.
-We will walk parts of the Franciscan Trail and discover Umbria's most enchanting -- but lesser known -- places, explore a few regional and national parks, and possibly view one of Gubbio's medieval festivals from the balcony of our guide's palazzo.
-Our tour includes a day on Trasimeno Lake, where we will visit a bird sanctuary and a special island nature preserve.
-We will stay in small hotels and an agriturismo (a countryside cottage with pool and sauna) and sample the regional cuisine.
+We will walk parts of the Franciscan Trail and discover Umbria's most enchanting but lesser known places, explore a few regional and national parks, and possibly view one of Gubbio's medieval festivals from the balcony of our guide's palazzo.
+Our tour includes a day on Trasimeno Lake visiting a bird sanctuary and a special island nature preserve.
+We will stay in small hotels and an agriturismo (countryside cottages with pool and sauna) and sample the regional cuisine.
 Hikes will be three to six miles a day, with gains of 1,500 feet at the most -- a moderate trip.

 The leaders will make every reasonable effort to meet the goals outlined in the itinerary.
 Please keep in mind that weather or other conditions beyond our control may cause us to modify the itinerary in order to ensure the safety and well-being of the group.

-Day 5: Visiting the highest mountain in Umbria, Monte Cucco, we hike the "ring route" and enjoy incredible views of surrounding mountains.
+Day 5: Today we will visit the highest mountain in Umbria, Monte Cucco, part of Parco de Monte Cucco.
+Hiking the "ring route," we will enjoy incredible views of surrounding mountains.
 The flower varieties here are diverse and, on a clear day, we may see the Adriatic Sea.
 The park has mineral springs, healthy beech forests, and deep caves accessible only to small groups of travelers.
 It is also home to wolves and golden eagles.
 After our walk we can enjoy the quiet of a tiny church where St. Francis frequently prayed.
-Hiking distance: 5 miles, 1,500 feet elevation gain.
+Walking distance: 5 miles, 1,500 feet elevation gain.

 Day 7: Today we will walk the trail called Gubbio Double Ring from the top of Monte Ingno down into town through the prettiest unspoiled countryside in Umbria.
 The trail winds through a forested canyon and past a small stone shrine and chapel that were recently used in filming a movie about St. Francis.
 Wildflowers here are identified on park display plaques.
 We follow a stream through a rocky area of exposed (calcare) limestone.
 At the end of the hike, it's possible to enjoy time on your own at the unique Gubbio shops in the afternoon.

-Day 10: Moving from Umbria to Tuscany, the region of Italy that's most familiar to Americans, we will visit Trasimeno Lake, part of Trasimeno Park, which is also home to the Oasi Naturalistica La Valle, a bird sanctuary and environmental research center.
+Day 10: Today we will move from Umbria to Tuscany, the region of Italy that's most familiar to Americans.
+However, instead of staying on the beaten path, we will visit Trasimeno Lake, part of Trasimeno Park, which is also home to the Oasi Naturalistica La Valle, a bird sanctuary and environmental research center.
 Here we will take a local boat to the island of Polvese.
 We will also visit what is arguably the best olive oil production center in Italy.
 After tasting here, you will never think the same way about olive oil again.
 Tonight we will sleep in a picturesque small hotel.
-Hiking distance: 3 miles.
+Walking distance: 3 miles.

-Day 12: We'll take a morning transfer to Arezzo, arriving just before 11 a.m.
+Day 12: We'll take a morning transfer to Arezzo where we will arrive just before 11 a.m.
 From here you can get by train to Rome or Florence, where you can either fly home or further explore the wonders of Italy.